jakearchibald/idb/README.md

 });
 ```

-You can also cast to a typeless database/transaction by omiting the type, eg `db as unknown as IDBPDatabase`.
+You can also cast to a typeless database/transaction by omiting the type, eg `db as IDBPDatabase`.